-- Issues a System Reset if the Watchdog Timer is not Cleared Before its Time-out Period - Operating Asynchronously from System Clock Using an Independent Oscillator - Using the 1 KHz Output of the 32 KHz Ultra Low-Power Oscillator (OSCULP32K) - · 11 Selectable Time-out Periods, from 8 ms to 8s - Two Operation modes: - Normal mode - Window mode - · Configuration Lock to Prevent Unwanted Changes - Closed Period Timer Activation After First WDT Instruction for Easy Setup
+- · Issues a System Reset if the Watchdog Timer is not cleared before its timeout period - · Operating asynchronously from system clock using an independent oscillator - Using the 1KHz output of the 32KHz Ultra Low Power oscillator (OSCULP32K) - 11 selectable timeout periods, from 8ms to 8s - Two operation modes: - Normal Mode - Window Mode - Configuration lock to prevent unwanted changes - · Closed period timer activation after first WDT instruction for easy setup

 The Watchdog Timer (WDT) is a system function for monitoring correct program operation.
-It allows the system to recover from situations such as runaway or deadlocked code, by issuing a Reset.
-When enabled, the WDT is a constantly running timer with a predefined time-out period.
-If the WDT is not reset within the time-out period, it will issue a system Reset.
-The WDT is reset by executing the WDR (Watchdog Timer Reset) instruction in software.
+It allows to recover from situations such as runaway or deadlocked code, by issuing a Reset.
+When enabled, the WDT is a constantly running timer configured to a predefined timeout period.
+If the WDT is not reset within the timeout period, it will issue a System Reset.
+The WDT is reset by executing the WDR (Watchdog Timer Reset) instruction from software.

-The WDT has two modes of operation; Normal mode and Window mode.
+The WDT has two modes of operation, Normal mode and Window mode.
 The settings in the Control A register (WDT.CTRLA) determine the mode of operation.

-A Window mode defines a time slot or "window" inside the time-out period during which the WDT must be reset.
-If the WDT is reset outside this window, either too early or too late, a system Reset will be issued.
-Compared to the Normal mode, the Window mode can catch situations where a code error causes constant WDR execution.
+A window mode allows to define a time slot or "window" inside the timeout period during which the WDT must be reset.
+If the WDT is reset outside this window, either too early or too late, a System Reset will be issued.
+Compared to the normal mode, the window mode can also catch situations where a code error causes constant WDR execution.

-When enabled, the WDT will run in Active mode and all Sleep modes.
-It is asynchronous (i.e., running from a CPU independent clock source).
-For this reason, it will continue to operate and be able to issue a system Reset even if the main clock fails.
+When enabled, the WDT will run in active mode and all sleep modes.
+It is asynchronous, i.e. running from a CPU-independent clock source.
+For this reason it will continue to operate and be able to issue a System Reset even if the main clock fails.

-The CCP mechanism ensures that the WDT settings cannot be changed by accident.
-For increased safety, a configuration for locking the WDT settings is available.
+The Configuration Change Protection mechanism ensures that the WDT settings cannot be changed by accident.
+For increased safety, a configuration for locking the WDT settings is also available.